web2sms/composer/README.md

 The WEB2SMS PHP library provides easy access to the send SMS via WEB2SMS API from any applications written in the PHP language.

+For more details, please do not hesitate to contact us - contact@web2sms.ro

 ## Compatibility
 PHP 5.7.0 - 8.0.8